A Lot or a Little?

-Parents need to know that George's antics will have kids laughing.
-The writing is simple and direct, and the art is charming in this adventure tale.
-Some kids may be a little troubled by George's sad expression when he's whisked away from home -- as well as when he lands in jail for accidentally calling the fire department.
-Reassure them that they won't get locked up for minor infractions.
+Parents need to know that Curious George is the first book in a series that's been popular for generations and has spawned an animated TV show and apps.
+George's antics will have kids laughing.
+The writing is simple and direct, and the art is charming in this adventure tale, first published in 1941.
+Some kids may be a little troubled by George's sad expression when he's whisked away from his jungle home -- as well as when he lands in jail for accidentally calling the fire department.
+Parents will want to reassure them that they won't get locked up for minor infractions.

-Author/illustrator H. A. Rey takes care to fill every other page with a colorful cartoonlike drawing.
+Author-illustrator H. A. Rey takes care to fill every other page with a colorful cartoon-like drawing.
 One outstanding picture shows an aerial view of George holding balloons and floating over the city.
-However, sometimes a series of thumbnail pictures appears on one page and confuses young children.
-"Are there three monkeys?" one 4-year-old asked.
+However, sometimes a series of thumbnail pictures appears on one page and can confuse young children.